rook/rook/Documentation/ceph-object-store-crd.md

 - `metadataPool`: The settings used to create all of the object store metadata pools.
 Must use replication.
 - `dataPool`: The settings to create the object store data pool.
 Can use replication or erasure coding.
+- `preservePoolsOnDelete`: If it is set to 'true' the pools used to support the object store will remain when the object store will be deleted.
+This is a security measure to avoid accidental loss of data.
+It is set to 'false' by default.
+If not specified is also deemed as 'false'.

 ## Gateway Settings